Why invest in Spain?

 Table of Contents

-Is it worth investing in Spain?
+Is it worthwhile to invest in Spain?

-Rental profitability close to 7%.
+Rental yield close to 7%

 On the one hand, rental yields are significantly higher than in most European countries.
 For example, Valencia is the second most profitable city in Europe, second only to Warsaw.

-Annual price increase of +4.5%.
+Annual price increase of +4.5%

-In Germany, for example, prices have fallen by 10%.
+In Germany, for example, prices fell by -10%.

 We explain everything in this article.